 Have you seen those “Your Wife is Hot” (better get the A/C fixed) billboards on the side of I-95?
 They crack me up every time, but #TRUTH!
 I would pretty much pay anything to keep cool during South Florida’s scorching summer months.

 Did you know the average A/C unit lasts about 15 years in Florida?
 According to FPL, over time your A/C will lose efficiency.
 However, yearly service and maintenance can help extend its life.
-If your current air conditioning system is more than 10 years old, has needed frequent repairs, or if you have noticed that it is running longer to keep your home comfortable, it may be time to consider buying a new one.
+If your current air conditioning system is more than 10 years old, has needed frequent repairs, or if you have noticed that it is running longer to keep your home comfortable, it may be time to consider buying a Smart AC Thermostat and a new AC system.
 Yikes.

 Purchasing a new A/C is a big (and expensive) decision.
 But if you are thinking about replacing your A/C before it stops working, you may be eligible to take advantage of FPL’s $150 rebate toward the purchase of a new qualifying unit.
 A new energy efficient cooling system could save you $ on your energy bill!
-Time to power up that savings!
+Team this with new window and siding to conserve that energy, and it’s time to power up those savings!

 Visit FPL’s Residential Air Conditioning program page to learn how to qualify.